vaishnav4281/file-integrity/README.md

-# 🛡️ Sentinel: Autonomous File Integrity & Forensic Auditor
+# 🛡️ Block-Level File Integrity Verification for Secure and Private Systems

 **Sentinel** is a next-generation file integrity verification system designed for privacy, precision, and forensic depth.
 Unlike traditional checksum tools that only say "Match" or "Mismatch," Sentinel analyzes the *structure* of the change to determine if it was caused by **Bit-Rot**, **Cyberattacks (Ransomware/Trojans)**, or **Benign Modifications**.